Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 ## Observer

 > An observer is an object that wishes to be informed about events happening in the system.
 The entity generating the events is an observable.

+## State

+> A pattern in which the object's behavior is determined by its state.
+An object transitions from one state to another (something needs to trigger a transition).

+> A formalized construct which manages state and transitions is called a state machine.